 What types of wood does Salvage Works keep in stock?

 Pacific Northwest Douglas Fir and Ponderosa Pine are our bread and butter for Reclaimed Lumber.
 We bring in a wide variety of other species, including hardwoods, for our rotating live-edge slab selection.

 Can I buy material directly from the Salvage Works Warehouse?

 Absolutely!
-The Salvage Works Warehouse is open to the public 7 days a week.
+The Salvage Works Warehouse is open to the public 6 days a week.
+No appointment necessary.